sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ### Modifying the Module Template

 OK, just one task left and that's to modify the blueprint's module template file.
-Replace your existing `Module.pm` file in the `command` blueprint directory with the following code:
+Replace the existing `Module.pm` file in the `command` blueprint directory with the following code:

 ```